computershoes/bootcamp-homework/Final Project/DefensiveReport.md

 - Network Topology
 - Description of Targets
 - Monitoring the Targets
-- Patterns of Traffic & Behavior
-- Suggestions for Going Further

 ### Network Topology
 The following machines were identified on the network:
 - Kali
   - **OS:** Kali Linux